 Overview

-Source: ODYSSEEFrom 2000 till 2021, energy efficiency for final consumers, as measured by ODEX, improved by 21% (1.1% per year).
-The largest energy efficiency gains were achieved in the industry sector (2.0% per year), followed by the residential sector (1.4% per year) and the transport sector (0.5% per year).
-The trends in these sectors can be explained by the introduction of various regulations and financial incentives.
-In services, energy efficiency improved by 7%, or an average by 0.4% per year.
+Source: ODYSSEEFrom 2000 till 2022, energy efficiency for final consumers, as measured by ODEX, improved by 21% (1.1% per year).
+The largest energy efficiency gains were achieved in the industry sector (2.1% per year), followed by the residential sector (1.2% per year); the trends in these sectors can be explained by the introduction of various regulations and financial incentives.
+Energy efficiency progress was much slower in the transport and services sector (0.4% and 0.3% per year, respectively).

 Figure 2: Technical Energy Efficiency Index